 Ennis Lake

-Formed by a dam on the Madison River, Ennis Lake is a locals’ and tourists’ favorite for non-motorized water sports, fishing, and wildlife watching.
+Formed by a dam on the Madison River, Ennis Lake is a locals’ and tourists’ favorite for water sports, fishing, and wildlife watching.

 • Ennis Lake is accessible year round.